naborlozada/BookChapter_SNP_identification_tutorial/installation/installation_tools.md

 ```

-2. INSTALLATION of PPROGRAMS with MINICONDA
+2. INSTALLATION of PROGRAMS with MINICONDA

 ```bash
 # move to programs dir: